mkkellogg/GaussianSplats3D/README.md

 - Artifacts are visible when you move or rotate too fast (due to CPU-based splat sort)
 - Sub-optimal performance on mobile devices
 - Custom `.ksplat` file format still needs work, especially around compression
+- The default, integer based splat sort does not work well for larger scenes.
+In that case a value of `false` for the `integerBasedSort` viewer parameter can force a slower, floating-point based sort

 ## Future work
 This is still very much a work in progress!
 There are several things that still need to be done: